← The Culinary Codex

 The bean’s documented arrival in Sulu is one of the most particular origin stories in the world history of coffee.

-In 1864, a three-masted Prussian sailing vessel called the Wilhelmine, captained by Herman Leopold Schück — a Silesian-born mariner who had previously prospected for gold in Australia and worked as a contract captain for the Hamburg-based Carl Schomburgh trading firm out of Singapore — was driven by a storm onto the beaches of Jolo.
-Schück came ashore as a shipwrecked merchant in a Sultanate that was, at that moment, looking with some urgency for international allies who were not Spanish. — Anchored.
+In 1864 — per the German-language Schück accounts collected in the Insights Philippines archive, the principal source for this episode and one outside the present corpus — a three-masted Prussian sailing vessel called the Wilhelmine, captained by Herman Leopold Schück (a Silesian-born mariner who had previously prospected for gold in Australia and worked as a contract captain for the Hamburg-based Carl Schomburgh trading firm out of Singapore), was driven by a storm onto the beaches of Jolo.
+Schück came ashore as a shipwrecked merchant in a Sultanate that was, at that moment, looking with some urgency for international allies who were not Spanish. — Probable (rests on external German-language sources, not the primary corpus).

-The Sultan was Jamalul Alam (Jamal ul-Azam), reigning during one of the most pressured periods in Sulu’s nineteenth-century history.
+The reigning Sultan was Jamalul Alam (Jamal ul-Azam), in one of the most pressured periods in Sulu’s nineteenth-century history.
 The Spanish naval blockade had intensified through the 1850s and 1860s.
 Madrid was attempting to convert what it had long claimed as a protectorate into something operationally closer to a colony.
-The Sultanate was actively running an underground arms-and-trade network through Singapore and Borneo to maintain its capacity to resist.
-Into this calculation walked Schück — with, among other things, a recently developed Mauser rifle, which he presented to the Sultan as a gift. — Anchored.
+The Sultanate was actively running an underground arms-and-trade network through Singapore and Borneo to maintain its capacity to resist — a free-trading, blockade-running posture the corpus does corroborate (B&R vol. 43, Wilkes).
+The detail that Schück walked into this calculation bearing a Mauser rifle presented as a gift to the Sultan comes, again, from the German-language Schück accounts rather than from any corpus document. — Probable; the blockade-running context is corpus-supported, the Mauser gift is not.

-What followed was a sandi: the Tausug blood compact ritual that elevated Schück to the status of the Sultan’s blood brother, with all the protections, obligations, and access to land grants that status carried.
-He received a grant in the village of Lukut Lapas — today Barangay Anuling, in Patikul — and on it he established what is documented as the first systematic coffee plantation in the Sulu Archipelago: an initial planting of approximately twenty thousand Coffea canephora trees. — Anchored.
+What followed, in those same accounts, was a sandi: a Tausug compact ritual said to have elevated Schück to the status of the Sultan’s blood brother, with the protections, obligations, and access to land grants that status carried.
+He is reported to have received a grant in the village of Lukut Lapas — today Barangay Anuling, in Patikul — and on it to have established the first systematic coffee plantation in the Sulu Archipelago, with an initial planting put at roughly twenty thousand Coffea canephora trees.
+The ritual, the grant, and the tree count all trace to the external Schück literature; the present corpus contains no record of them, and its only “blood compact” is the unrelated 1565 Sikatuna sandugo. — Probable (external sources only; not corpus-auditable).

 Several things about this origin merit holding in mind.